 Most small businesses, especially sole proprietorships, use the cash basis because it is the simpler of the two when it comes to bookkeeping.
 Any company is permitted to use the cash basis unless the business is a tax shelter or if average annual gross receipts for the 3 preceding tax years were over $25 million.
 IRS.gov

 Accrual basis is recording revenue when earned and expenses when incurred.
 We’ll use the same jewelry business example.
 If you sell a bracelet for $50 in October but don’t receive the cash until November, the revenue will still be recorded in October because that’s when the revenue was earned.
 If you purchase some beads for $20 from your supplier in October but you don’t pay your supplier until November, you record the expense in October because that’s when it was incurred.
 This accounting method introduces the use of Accounts Payable and Accounts Receivable.
 Any business is free to use the accrual basis of accounting.
-The benefits of using accrual basis is it gives you a clearer picture of money earned and spent during a specific time period (because paying and receiving cash might happen in a different period), and it conforms to Generally Accepted Accounting Principles (GAAP).
+The benefits of using an accrual basis is it gives you a clearer picture of money earned and spent during a specific time period (because paying and receiving cash might happen in a different period), and it conforms to Generally Accepted Accounting Principles (GAAP).

 Step 3: Understand Bookkeeping Basics

 I get it.
 You’re a business owner, not a bookkeeper.
 Why do you need to know this stuff?
 The truth is, there are many ways to outsource your bookkeeping, which we’ll discuss in the next section, but it benefits you as a business owner to understand how it works so you can analyze the financial health of your business.
 Knowing how much money you have to spend or how much you need to earn to meet your goals will only benefit you.
 You don’t need to take hours-long courses or read books on bookkeeping, but having a general high-level understanding will help.
 I’ll keep it brief; I promise!